jsjain/DSA_GeeksforGeeks_Random-utility-python-codes/README.md

 2. Geeks for Geeks comptetive coding practice codes

+## \m/ No License \m/
-You can use it anyway you want do whatever you want to do with it.
+You can use it anyway you want to and whatever you want to do with it.